-If you choose to move forward, this analysis will also help you develop a marketing strategy that addresses the unique needs and potential of your core market.
+If you choose to move forward, this analysis will also help you to develop a marketing strategy that addresses the unique needs and potential of your core market.

-Market sizing can also help you estimate the number of people that you may need to hire before you launch a new product or service, rather than "feeling your way" as you test your new market.
+Market sizing can also help you to estimate the number of people that you may need to hire before you launch a new product or service, rather than "feeling your way" as you test your new market.
 If you know this from the start, you can optimize your approach to recruitment, so that you have the right people in place when you need them.

 There are two methods that are commonly used for market sizing: top-down and bottom-up.